Portslade Academy – no cost solar PV installation by Brighton Energy Coop – annual electricity savings (£):

 Hillborw Sports Centre, part of the University of Brighton – no cost solar PV installation by Brighton Energy Coop – annual electricity savings (£):

-In the past ten years BEC has raised just short of £3,000,000 from the local community, and built more than 60 large solar installations.
-Here’s how it worked for the schools project:
+Since 2010 BEC has raised over £3,000,000 from the local community, and built more than 60 large solar installations.
+Here’s how it worked for the Schools Project:

 Step 1 - Community Funding